vulinh64/vulinh64.github.io/blog/2025-08-11-optional-usage.md

 :::info

-You can read this article to see how much your performance will degrade with the overusage of `Optional`: https://pkolaczk.github.io/overhead-of-optional/
+You can read this article to see how much your performance will degrade with the overusage of `Optional` [here](https://pkolaczk.github.io/overhead-of-optional).

 :::